-In April 2006, the FDA issued an alert notifying healthcare professionals and the public that promethazine HCl should not be given to children less than two years old, because of possible breathing problems.
-This warning pertains to promethazine in any form: syrups, suppositories, tablets, or injectables.
-The FDA has received reports of breathing problems (some fatal) when promethazine was administered to children less than two years old.
+In April 2006, the FDA issued an alert notifying healthcare professionals and the public that promethazine HCl shouldn’t be given to children less than two years old, because of possible breathing problems.
 Parents and caregivers should get a healthcare professional's advice about giving promethazine in any form to children age two and older.
 The labeling on all promethazine HCl products (both brand name and generic) has been changed to reflect these strengthened warnings.
-Click here to read more from the FDA.

 Who Should Not Use Promethazine?

 Promethazine had been linked to a number of health risks, including severe drowsiness, breathing problems, risk of seizures, and more.

 Severe drowsiness and reduced mental alertness

 Promethazine may cause drowsiness which may impair your ability to ride a bike, drive a car, or operate machinery.
 This may worsen if promethazine is taken with alcohol or other central nervous system (CNS) depressants, such as sedatives, pain medicines, tranquilizers, or certain medicines used to treat depression.

 Serious breathing problems

 Promethazine should not be used in patients with poor lung function, such as chronic obstructive lung disease or breathing problems while sleeping (sleep apnea).

 Promethazine should be used with caution in patients with seizures, or patients who are on other medicines which may also increase the risk of seizures.

 Promethazine shouldn’t be used in patients with bone-marrow problems, or used with other drugs that affect the bone marrow's production of blood cells.